THE POLISH EDUCATION SYSTEM IN BRIEF

 It is organised, in school and non-school settings, by:

-- practical training institutions
+- continuing education and practical training institutions

 - in-service training centres

-- Ministry of Education and Science,
+- Ministry of National Education

 - Central Statistical Office (statistical data).